jimbol/learn-terraform/guide/ADD_PROVIDER_RESOURCE.md

 }
 ```

-I can use the gcloud cli to connect to that instance.
-[Here is a guide to set up gcloud cli.](https://cloud.google.com/sdk/docs/install).
+We can use the gcloud cli to connect to that instance.
+[Here is a guide to set up gcloud cli](https://cloud.google.com/sdk/docs/install).

 ```
 gcloud compute ssh --zone "us-east1-b" "test-gcp-instance-us-east1"  --project "terraform-class-327014"
 ```

-## Arguments, Requirements, and Implementation
+## Resource Arguments, Requirements, and Implementation
 Resources in Terraform tend to be very well documented.
 We can see the docs for google_compute_instance [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance).

 We can see the all the argument options.
 There are a lot of them because we can do a lot with google_compute_instance.
 But we really only need the *required* arguments in order to deploy something.